 As part of an estate plan, many people choose to create a last will and testament.
 This legal document contains instructions on what should be done with your property and belongings after you die.
-Once someone passes away, their will, if they have one, must be filed at the local court.
+Once someone passes away, their will, if they have one, must be filed at the local courthouse.
 Most estates typically go through probate, the legal process of proving the will and distributing assets, and a will dictates how distributions are handled during probate.

 The will does not become part of the public record until after the probate proceeding has concluded.
 Sometimes probate can take a long time, but once it has concluded, you can find a public copy of the will the same place where it was filed: the probate court.
 You can also get a copy for a small fee.

 How do you find a will of a deceased person?

 In most cases, probate begins whether or not there is a will, but a last will and testament is necessary if you want to direct probate after you're gone.
 Therefore it is essential that the testator (will writer) store the will in a safe place, like with an estate planning attorney.
 You might choose to store your last will and testament in a safe deposit box, but you'll have to make sure the executor can access it.